 The Drug Evaluation and Classification Program is sponsored by the International Association of Chiefs of Police (IACP) and the National Highway Traffic Safety Administration (NHTSA).
 41 states, as well as Canada and several other nations, currently support the DEC Program.
-Hundreds of U.S. Law Enforcement Agencies participate in the DEC Program, and there are approximately 6000 DRE's and 1000 DRE Instructors worldwide.
+Hundreds of U.S. Law Enforcement Agencies participate in the DEC Program, and there are approximately 6,000 DRE's and 1,000 DRE Instructors worldwide.
 The training is intense and requires a level of commitment and dedication unparalleled in law enforcement.
-The basic training consists of 200 hours of Pre-School and DRE School Classroom Training followed by Field Certification Training and a comprehensive Final Knowledge Examination.
+DRE training consists of the Pre-School and DRE School Classroom Training followed by Field Certification Training and a comprehensive Final Knowledge Examination, all totaling approximately 160 hours.
 Only after completing the extensive training program can officers be certified by the IACP as Drug Recognition Experts.
 DRE officers are required to continue their education of drug impairment and conduct the minimum number of drug evaluations during a two-year period to stay certified.

-Dates for the next DRE School have not been determined; however, applications may be submitted anytime.
-AN APPLICATION MUST BE FILLED OUT AND FORWARDED TO THE EMAIL ADDRESS ON THE APPLICATION TO BE CONSIDERED FOR THIS COURSE.
+Dates for the next DRE School are May 7-17, 2024 with field certifications to follow in Jacksonville, FL June 4-10.
+Applications may be submitted anytime.
+AN APPLICATION MUST BE FILLED OUT WITH ALL REQUIRED ATTACHMENTS AND FORWARDED TO THE EMAIL ADDRESS ON THE APPLICATION TO BE CONSIDERED FOR THIS COURSE.
 There is no online registration process for this training (see the application link below).
 This training is only for officers meeting the minimum requirements outlined in the application.
-The training is offered free of charge to those qualified officers.
+The training is offered free of charge to qualified officers.
 Lodging and meals are paid for according to state travel regulations.
 Any questions should be directed to Sgt.
 Jared David at 225-925-3710.

 To be considered for any upcoming DRE Course, an officer must complete the application and email it to the Louisiana DECP Coordinator, Sgt.
 Jared David, at Jared.David@la.gov.